-5 Common Employer Defenses Against Workers’ Compensation Claims
+5 Common Employer Defense Examples Against Workers’ Compensation Claims

 Every state has a workers’ compensation program in place to provide benefits to those who are injured while on the job.
 These benefits include medical care, lost wages, specific loss benefits (such as losing a limb, loss of eyesight, or disfigurement), and, in the event of a fatality, death benefits.